bkuri/vpype-vfab/examples/README_generate_a4_plots.md

 ## Verification

-After running the script, you can check the ploTTY queue with:
+After running the script, you can check the vfab queue with:

 ```bash
 vpype plotty-list --format table